 How Can We Prevent Hustle Culture?

-The idea that automation would create a world where we would have more leisure time is lost on us.
+The idea that automation would create a world with more leisure time for all is lost on us.
 We value work for the sake of working.

 Of course, a society organized around work as a value system will worship something like hustle culture.
 It takes the exaltation of work to the next level.
-We should always be working.
+We should always be working, and anyone who wants to stop and enjoy life deserves to be poor.

 A Cultural Shift

 We need a culture shift.
 Work isn’t something to be worshipped and valued – it’s a means to an end.
-Work to pay the bills and to get the money to do what you enjoy.
+Work to pay the bills and earn enough money to do what you enjoy.

-Many people with low incomes in America do work over 40 hours a week, but society doesn’t value their work.
+Many people with low incomes in America do work over 40 hours a week, but society doesn’t value their work, and thus they can barely afford the basics.

-“Get a better job” is often thrown out as a catch-all to blame the victims of low wages so that society doesn’t have to do the hard work of fixing the real problem.
+Proponents of hustle culture will shout “Get a better job,” to blame the victims of low wages, so society doesn’t have to do the hard work of investigating and fixing the real problem.

 Avoid Hustle Culture in Your Personal Life

-It’s far easier to avoid hustle culture on a personal level than fixing it on a societal level, and if that’s all you can do, it’s a great start.
+It’s far easier to avoid hustle culture on a personal level than to fix it on a societal level, and if that’s all you can do, it’s a great start.
 The secret to avoiding hustle culture in your personal life is to live a meaningful life.

-No one ever said on their deathbed that they wished they worked more.
+No one ever said on their deathbed that they wished they had worked more, so don’t.

 Remove yourself from the culture that tells you that you need more and more to be happy because, after a certain point, more money doesn’t equate to more happiness.